unoplatform/uno.extensions/doc/Overview/Maui/ThirdParty-Synfusion.md

 ## Installation

 In order to use the Syncfusion controls, you will need to create an account and purchase a Syncfusion license [here](https://help.syncfusion.com/maui/licensing/overview).
-This sample can be run in development without a license key
+This sample can be run in development without a license key.

 ## Getting Started